-- Female teens develop depression twice as often than men.
+- Female teens develop depression twice as often than males.

 - Abused and neglected teens are especially at risk.

-- Adolescents who suffer from chronic illnesses or other physical conditions.
+- Adolescents who suffer from chronic illnesses or other physical conditions are at risk.

 - Teens with a family history of depression or mental illness: between 20 to 50 percent of teens suffering from depression have a family member with depression or some other mental disorder.

 - Teens with untreated mental or substance-abuse problems: approximately two-thirds of teens with major depression also battle another mood disorder like dysthymia, anxiety, antisocial behaviors, or substance abuse.